clarity-pm/clarity/docs/about.md

 This helps teams focus less on the semantics of the process and instead focus on what teams do best - delivering results.

-Clarity framework handles shifting priorities and self-prioritize tasks in time, since:

-1. it is normal and expected for priorities to change as additional information is discovered; and
-2. priority of work items increase as implied delivery deadlines approach; and
-3. prioritization in time is naturally superior to prioritization by abstract constructs.

-You can read more about Clarity way of prioritization [here](./concepts/prioritization.md).

 ## Five principles of Clarity

 - Clarity of process is essential to reduce waste and increase efficiency.